Chapter overview

 Example

-It was my turn to speak in front of the crowd, but I was speechless, I couldn't find the right words – and then I realised I was not wearing any trousers!
+It was my turn to speak in front of the crowd, but I was speechless, I couldn't find the right words – and then I realised I wasn't wearing any trousers!
 Thank God it was just a nightmare.

 In this example, if you break up the word 'speechless', the suffix '-less' can help you to figure out the meaning of the word.
 The suffix '-less' means 'without', so the word 'speechless' refers to a lack of words due to a shocking or surprising situation.